jordanirgang/JIportfolio/_pages/about.md

 ---
 permalink: /
-title: "👨🏻‍💻 Hello there, I'm Jordan!"
+title: "👋 Welcome!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Thanks for coming to my website!
-I'm Jordan Irgang.
+Hello there, I'm Jordan Irgang!
 I am a software engineer with a passion for robotics, embedded systems, and dynamic control systems.
 Currently, I am working for BAE Systems as a Software Engineer II.

 I received my Bachelor's degree in Mechanical Engineering from Drexel University where I served as a student ambassador for the Interntional Convention of Robotics and Automation in 2022.
 My studies have included coursework in digital electronics, robotics, machine design, classical mechanics, and control systems.
 As a software engineer with an academic background in mechanical engineering, I am interested in working on challenging projects that combine my disciplines.

 My most recent project involves creating a robot arm with inverse kinematics that was created with 3D-printed parts.

 My skills include programming in Python, C++, C#, C, Bash, Java, and Javascript.
 In robotics, I have direct experience with ROS2, Gazebo, OpenCV, MediaPipe, YOLOv8, machine learning, controls, and embedded systems.
 Additionally, I am proficient in Linux, Git, CMake, unit testing, UML diagrams, and MATLAB.
 I also have expertise in design and manufacturing and have used Fusion360, Autodesk Inventor, PTC Creo, MultiSim, and CAM and tool paths.

-Aside from robotics

-As an engineer, I enjoy working on challenging projects that combine multiple disciplines, from mechanical design and control systems to software development.
-⌨️ Software Engineer II at BAE Systems at San Diego, CA.

-💡 My interests include robotics, machine learning, embedded systems, and dynamic control systems.

-🏫 Mechanical Engineering B.S. at Drexel University.

-🤖 Drexel Student Ambassador at ICRA 2022.

 # Projects